miniconnect/innotdk2025/README.md

 - **Author**: Dávid Horváth
 - **Event**: InnOtdk 2025 Innovation Competition, Final Round

-This repository contains all materials presented at the final round of the 2025 InnOtdk Innovation Competition.
+This repository contains all materials intended to be presented at the final round of the 2025 InnOtdk Innovation Competition.

 All content in this repository is dedicated to the public domain under the [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/legalcode)